ALCÁZAR

 WEBPAGE

-Our official webpage was born during a members assembly in 2001, when the proposal appeared on the act's questions, after noticing the absence of an updated official media.
-Years before, a web page was located in a free web page service, with general information of the club, brought up by members of the Penya "Caliu Gracienc".
-As a proper official updated media, the web page saw the light on November 11th 2001, with a Third Division match played in Nou Sardenya: CE Europa – Palamós CF. Since then, the media webpage has grown way over the initial expectations, becoming a referential webpage of Catalan football with daily updates and expanding its multimedia contents such as an Online TV and radio files.
-In over 112 years of the club's existence, this has been the most prestigious media in all of Europa's history.
-Comparing it to sportive success, milestones and acknowledgements until the date, this is truly like playing on First Division.
+Our official webpage was born during a members’ assembly in 2001 when someone pointed out the lack of such a medium.
+Years before, a website existed thanks to a free webpage service with general information about the club, created by members of the penya Caliu Gracienc.
+The first official club website saw the light on the 11th of November 2001, with a Tercera match played in the Nou Sardenya: CE Europa – Palamós CF. Since then, the webpage has grown way beyond the initial expectations, becoming a referential webpage of Catalan football with daily updates while expanding its multimedia contents, such as Europa TV and Europa Ràdio (not active anymore due to social media).
+In over a century of the club’s existence, this website has been one of the most prestigious media.
+Comparing it to sportive successes, milestones, and acknowledgments, this website is truly like playing in the Primera División.
+However, it’s not the only famous club medium, as there is also L’Escapvlat, Europa’s official monthly newspaper, freely available both virtually and in paper form.

 YOKOHAMA MARINOS